apache/camel-website/content/blog/2023/02/camel-k-roadmap-2023/index.md

 Given the point discussed above, the support of Camel 4 will be inherited by the runtime we use.
 I don't expect any real impact on Camel K development that is coming from any change on Camel 4.
 In any case, we'll be integrating the first stable bits of this new major release to make sure everything will be running smoothly.

-## Enhance build and make it more enterprise
+## Enhance build and make it more "enterprise"

 This is the area where we likely will introduce some important change.
 Let's start from one point discussed in the release process.
 As we need to decouple from the runtime, we'll need also to remove any dependency from the tooling required to build the application (which version change based on the runtime): more details are exposed in [#3831](https://github.com/apache/camel-k/issues/3831).
 This development may bring us to a new situation where we can enable a building strategy which by default will schedule a Job/Pod to run the build.